klg56880/datafun-07-ml/README.md

 ```

 ## Work through textbook examples
-Use the jupyter notebook titled "karitaylor_07.ipynb" to work through the examples in chapter 10 and 15 of the textbook 'Intro to Python for Computer Science and Data Science'
+Use the jupyter notebook titled "karitaylor_07.ipynb" to work through the examples in chapters 10 and 15 of the textbook 'Intro to Python for Computer Science and Data Science'

 ## Create final project Jupyter Notebook
 Add a new file in your root project folder named "FirstnameLastname_ml.ipynb"

 ## Use approrpiate markdowns to display project title, author, introduction, and section headings
 Level 1 markdown: title

 Level 2 markdown: author, introduction, and part 1, 2, and 3 section headings

 Level 3 markdown: dependencies section, subsections of part 1, 2, and 3

 ## Add dependencies